- Revolutionizing injections for doctors and patients

 - Establishing relationships with world-class global partners

-Milestone Scientific Inc (NYSEAMERICAN: MLSS) is a medical device research and development group that designs and patents innovative injection technology.
+Milestone Scientific Inc (NYSEAMERICAN: MLSS) is a medical device research and development (R&D) group.

 The company is advancing computer-controlled drug delivery systems that offer significant efficiency and patient comfort gains in the medical and dentistry fields.

-An addition to the system, for catheter patients, its CathCheck technology is also gaining traction.
+The addition to the system (for catheter patients) is its CathCheck technology, which is also gaining traction.

-The group is also looking at future products in the cosmetic surgery, ophthalmic and neurosurgical sectors.
+The group is also looking at future products in the cosmetic surgery, opthalmic and neurosurgical sectors.